/* Team CSS */

 Mark: Stop building "AI-assisted" software and start building "Agentic" outcomes.In the current market, simply adding a copilot or a chat interface is no longer a differentiator—it is considered "table stakes" that customers expect for free.
 To secure pre-seed funding and achieve rapid traction, you must shift your focus from helping humans do work to deploying autonomous agents that execute the work itself.

 Mark Bennett is a Partner at Haatch and Vice President of Knowledge & Information Partnerships, EMEA at Google.
 Scott Weavers-Wright OBE is Co-Founder & General Partner at Haatch.
-Haatch has invested in 75+ companies valued in excess of eight hundred million pounds, creating over 2,000 jobs for the UK economy.
+Haatch has invested in 150+ companies valued in excess of £1bn, creating over 3,000 jobs for the UK economy.

 By